kiran-brahma/astrowind/src/content/blog/security-guard-cost.md

 If you are looking to hire security guard, you can refer to our [Guide to Hiring Security Guards in India](/marketing/hire-security-guards)

+### City Guide

+- **New Delhi**: If you are looking to hire security guard in New Delhi, you can refer to our [Guide to Hiring Security Guards in New Delhi](/hire-security-guard-new-delhi-ncr)
+- **Mumbai**: If you are looking to hire security guard in Mumbai, you can refer to our [Guide to Hiring Security Guards in Mumbai](/hire-security-guard-mumbai)

 We at [Knighthood](http://knighthood.co) have been working with over 200+ organisations for over 5 years.
 We focus on ensuring high service levels at affordable prices. [*You can read more about why our customers choose to work with us.*](http://knighthood.co/whyus)

 ## Suggested Reading